(Header photo courtesy of St. Eustatius Tourism Foundation)

 For years, visitors have come to this British Overseas Territory looking for that typical Caribbean experience.
 What they find is more than sunny skies and fruity cocktails.
 Ah, tranquility.
 It’s in the smiles of locals that greet you.
 It’s where the ocean meets the sand.
 It’s what you feel after a stroll along pristine shores lined by fishing boats with richly painted wooden hulls.
 Anguilla is a country like no other.

 From St. Maarten / St. Martin, it’s easy and affordable to experience the blissful tranquility of Anguilla on a day trip.
-Sail cats Lambada and Tango and sailboat Sail la Vie depart daily from Aqua Mania Adventures in Simpson Bay.
-You don’t need to pack much, as these charter boats have everything you need on board.
+Sail with the Mambo to Rendezvous Bay which departs daily from Aqua Mania Adventures in Simpson Bay.
+You don’t need to pack much, as this charter boat has everything you need on board.

-Sail to Anguilla’s Prickly Pear island, where you can snorkel through the outer reefs in crystal-clear water.
+Sail to Anguilla’s Prickly Pear island with the Lambada, where you can snorkel through the outer reefs in crystal-clear water.
 Don’t miss Anguilla’s most famous beach, Shoal Bay — it’s the perfect spot to spend your day basking in serenity.
 You can also create vacation memories on an island tour as you soak up the culture and lifestyle of Anguilla.

 Once you open your senses and absorb the sights and sounds of this British jewel, you will feel a lot more relaxed.
 It may take some time to let go of your workaday stress, but when you sit back and take in the beauty of this gem, you may not want to head back to reality.
 So, enjoy one more refreshing cocktail, take a stroll down the sparkling beach and breathe in that fresh ocean air, because once you have experienced “tranquility wrapped in blue,” your life will most certainly never be the same.